hjrdave/get-treble-gsm/src/posts/docs/scoped-global-state.md

 export default NestedComp;
 ```

-## Updating Multiple Stores
+#### Updating Multiple Stores
-This can be done easily by giving the `dispatch` function a unique name.
+This can easily be accomplished by giving the `dispatch` function a unique name, and passing that function to the appropriate `updateStore` function.
+Example below.

 ```javascript
 const [{ pokemon }, dispatch] = useTreble();